Our vision

 Medical Director

-Louise has been a Consultant Paediatric Ophthalmologist at Cambridge University Hospitals for over 20 years.
+Louise has been a Consultant Paediatric Ophthalmologist at Cambridge University Hospitals for over 20 years and is Affiliated Associate Professor in the Department of Paediatrics at Cambridge University.
 She combines a busy clinical schedule with a strong research interest and is active in progressing a number of innovations, including those being developed by Cambridge Medical Innovation Ltd. Louise has received several awards and prizes relating to her work and was shortlisted in the Lifetime Achievement category for an NHS Parliamentary Award in 2023.

 DR NICK TOFF